g-leech/argmin-gravitas/_posts/2025-11-09-paper-ai-tigers.markdown

 ### Galaxy-brain soft power??

-> 12\. the Chinese Ministry of State Security used closed American models for incredibly sensitive operations, giving the Americans a full whitebox log of the attack!
+> 12\. state-sponsored Chinese hackers used closed American models for incredibly sensitive operations, giving the Americans a full whitebox log of the attack!

 I can dimly imagine some kind of flexing dynamic in cyberwarfare, where you actually want to show off your attack capabilities, and so you use Claude on purpose.
 Yes: this idiotic move makes great sense if the apparent targets are red herrings, if _Anthropic_ were the real target.
 You learn how long their OODA loop is, you learn (by retaliation or its absence) how tight they are with the NSA, you learn a little about how good their tech is.